bitwarden/help/_articles/faqs/org-faqs.md

 2. Delete the item from the Organization Vault by selecting **Delete** from the same gear dropdown.

 Alternatively, you can unshare items by moving them to a different Collection with higher Access Control restrictions.

+#### Q: How do I hide a password from my Organization's users?

+**A:** Use the **Hide Passwords** option in the **Access Control** section when adding new users or editing existing ones in order to hide a given Collection's passwords and hidden fields from them.
+For more information, see [Access Control](https://bitwarden.com/help/article/user-types-access-control/#access-control).

 #### Q: Does an item I share with the Organization stay after I leave?